Chair: Clyde Zaidins

 Physics, as the most fundamental of the sciences, is the foundation upon which many other disciplines are built.
 Therefore, other programs often require knowledge of the fundamentals of physics, and a physics degree is an outstanding platform for employment and advanced study in many technical disciplines.
 The department offers both a course of study fulfilling the bachelor of science degree and a wide range of service courses for students majoring in disciplines other than physics.
 Students intending to major in physics should have a high school background that includes trigonometry, advanced algebra, chemistry and physics, as well as a good preparation in the arts and humanities.
 Students have an option during their freshman year to overcome any deficiencies in these areas.

-The Department of Physics offers two programs of study, or tracks.
-Students should consult with a departmental advisor prior to choosing a track.
-Track 1-Pure and Applied Physics is intended for students preparing for graduate school, teaching careers, or careers in industry or government labs.
-Track 2-Biophysics and Medical Physics is seen as a bridge to an advanced degree in the health sciences for those interested in medical research, admission to medical school, preparation for work in a hospital or clinical situation, or industrial jobs in biomedical instrumentation.
-For either track, students preparing for employment in an interdisciplinary area (such as environmental, geophysical or energy study) can choose to add an appropriate minor or arrange a specific major program on an individual basis.
+The Department of Physics offers a track in Pure and Applied Physics which is intended for students preparing for graduate school, teaching careers, or careers in industry or government labs.
+Students preparing for employment in an interdisciplinary area (such as environmental, geophysical or energy study) can choose to add an appropriate minor or arrange a specific major program on an individual basis.

 Students majoring in other disciplines have the option of choosing a minor in physics, in astrophysics, or in biophysics.
 The department now also offers an online certificate in the scientific foundations of technical innovation at both undergraduate and graduate levels.
 This 12-semester-hour program is intended to foster careers in the practical application of physics and the potential commercialization of new technologies.